AADR Logo

 UP TO DATE: Yes

-HOME W/ SMALL CHILDREN: only over the age of 10 yrs
+HOME W/ SMALL CHILDREN: Only over the age of 10 years

-HOME W/ OTHER DOGS: MALE: yes FEMALE: yes or could be an only dog if newly retired
+HOME W/ OTHER DOGS: Yes or could be an only dog if you're home most of the time MALE: Yes FEMALE: Yes

 MICROCHIP BRAND and #: HomeAgain 985112012072354